gsrohde/testBML/docs/README.md

   R session running in the main directory of your package repository.

-While working on your module library, please avoid modifying the following files; doing so may cause merge conflicts in the future when updating your fork from the skeleton module library:
+While working on your module library, please avoid modifying the following files; doing so may cause difficulties in the future when updating your repository from the skeleton module library:
 - Any files directly in the `src` directory.
 - Any files in the `src/framework` directory.
 - Any files describing the skeleton module library: `docs/README.md`,